 Early Life

 Fernando Roberto Moreira Salles was born in 1946 in Rio de Janeiro, Brazil.
-He is the son of Walther Moreira Salles, the founder of Unibanco and a former Brazilian ambassador to the United States.
-The Moreira Salles family has a long history in the banking industry, dating back to 1924 with the establishment of Casa Bancária Moreira Salles.
+He is a member of one of Brazil's oldest and most influential banking families.
+His father, Walther Moreira Salles, was the founder of Unibanco and a former ambassador to the United States.
+Fernando received his education from the Fundação Getulio Vargas.

 Rise to Success